-- licensure and certification; - disclosure of ownership and affiliated parties: - adequacy and quality of healthcare services; - qualifications of healthcare and support personnel; - state-specified and potential federal mandates for specific nurse staffing levels; - quality and maintenance of medical equipment and facilities; - confidentiality, maintenance and security issues associated with medical records and claims processing; - relationships with physicians and other referral sources and recipients; - · constraints on protective contractual provisions with patients and third-party payors; - operating policies and procedures; - · addition of facilities and services; and - · billing for services.
+- licensure and certification; - disclosure of ownership and affiliated parties; - adequacy and quality of healthcare services; - qualifications of healthcare and support personnel; - state-specified and potential federal mandates for specific nurse staffing levels; - quality and maintenance of medical equipment and facilities; - confidentiality, maintenance and security issues associated with medical records and claims processing; - relationships with physicians and other referral sources and recipients; - constraints on protective contractual provisions with patients and third-party payors; - operating policies and procedures; - · addition of facilities and services; and - · billing for services.

 The laws and regulations governing our operations, along with the terms of participation in various government programs, regulate how we conduct our business, the services we offer, and our interactions with patients and other healthcare providers.
 These laws and regulations are subject to frequent change.
-As noted above, the Biden-Harris Administration has called upon HHS and CMS to study and propose new rules regarding staffing requirements and reimbursement for the nursing home industry, including tying reimbursement to staffing levels, salary, benefits, and retention.
-CMS's recently finalized ownership transparency rule, discussed in Item 1., under Government Regulation, may provide an additional basis for further investigation, administrative action and ultimately fines, penalties, or sanctions if finalized, and may dissuade parties from working with us or our independent subsidiaries due to the reporting and disclosure obligations of being an Additional Disclosable Party under that final rule.
+As noted above, the Biden-Harris Administration called upon HHS and CMS to study and propose new rules regarding staffing requirements and reimbursement for the nursing home industry, including tying reimbursement to staffing levels, salary, benefits, and retention.
+The change in Presidential Administration, including changes to the leadership of HHS and CMS, may not result in any change, abatement, or reduction in the enforcement of these policies, and instead could lead to even greater scrutiny.
+CMS's recently finalized ownership transparency rule, and similar state disclosure requirements such as California's, discussed in Item 1., under Government Regulation, may provide an additional basis for further investigation, administrative action and ultimately fines, penalties, or sanctions if finalized, and may dissuade parties from working with us or our independent subsidiaries due to the reporting and disclosure obligations of being an Additional Disclosable Party under that final rule.

-We believe that such regulations that may adversely affect our business, operation and profitability may increase in the future and we cannot predict the ultimate content, timing or impact on us of any healthcare reform legislation.
+We believe that such regulations that may adversely affect our business, operation and profitability.
+The quantity and scope of these regulations may increase in the future, and we cannot predict the ultimate content, timing or impact on us of any healthcare reform legislation.
 If we fail to comply with these applicable laws and regulations, or their interpretations as determined by courts or enforced by regulators, we could suffer civil or criminal penalties and other detrimental consequences, including denial of reimbursement, imposition of fines, temporary suspension of admission of new patients, suspension or decertification from the Medicaid and Medicare programs, restrictions on our ability to acquire new facilities or expand or operate existing facilities, the loss of our licenses to operate and the loss of our ability to participate in federal and state reimbursement programs.
 Additionally, in the future, different interpretations or enforcement of these laws and regulations could subject our current or past practices to allegations of impropriety or illegality or could require us to make changes in our facilities, equipment, personnel, services, capital expenditure programs and operating expenses.